Building Emotional Intimacy: Feeling A Lack Of Intimacy In Your Marriage

 It can be awkward for some people to talk about intimacy and sex, even with a partner that they have had for years.
 Yet, communication can be key in figuring out what intimacy means to each of you.
 Practice being open and honest about your wants and needs, and let your partner know what they can do to support you in these areas.

-Remember why you were attracted to your partner
+Remember why you are attracted to your partner

 The chances are that your marriage started much more intimate than it has become.
 Think back to those days before the wedding and those first few months or years of marriage.
 Remember the honeymoon period.
 What attracted you to your spouse?
 What made your sex life satisfying?
 What made you fall in love?
 All these things can help you remember the intimacy you once shared and may lead you to want more of it again.